 Registration via TCR will need to be undertaken for all brands utilizing local numbers through your service.
 Because only one brand can be associated with each campaign, software companies that send messages on behalf of multiple brands would also be considered resellers.

 During the registration process, TCR will ask for information related to three things: the brand itself, the reseller representing the brand, and the campaign.
 For the brand, basic identifying information is required: legal name, industry, contact information, and more.
 For the reseller, TCR presents an even simpler contact information request.
 Finally, for the campaign itself, TCR asks you to provide things like the general use case, such as notifications or marketing, as well as a description and example message content.

-Once registered, a campaign ID will be generated immediately that will need to be associated with your numbers in order to be recognized by the carriers.
+Once registered, a campaign ID will be generated immediately that will need to be associated with your numbers to be recognized by the carriers.

-You might be asking, do I really have to do this?
+You might be asking, do I have to do this?
 If you want to send from a local number then yes, yes you do.
-AT&T has indicated that filtering for unregistered traffic will start on June 1st, 2021, and T-Mobile also plans to make registration a requirement.
+AT&T has indicated that filtering for unregistered traffic will start on June 1, 2021, and T-Mobile also plans to make registration a requirement.